-This article speaks to some extremely serious privacy violations at a super-popular site that nearly "everyone" uses to stay in touch.
+This article speaks to some extremely serious privacy violations at Facebook.

-If you sit up at your desks and pay attention, now, you can learn what is really going on out there in cyberspace.
-I did not make this up: it was published in a very detailed article in Consumer Reports, a very reputable magazine that offers objective analysis of consumer goods and services.
+I did not make any of this up: it was first revealed in a very detailed article back in 2012, in Consumer Reports; a very reputable magazine that offers objective analysis of consumer goods and services.
 Since they are subscription based and do not accept advertising, this maintains their objectivity.
-And since the world is changing, 'goods and services' now also include the virtual world of on-line interactions.
+Since the world is changing rapidly, 'goods and services' now also include the virtual world of on-line interactions.

 Where Are These Threats?

-Actually, the privacy and security threats are all over on the internet, or World Wide Web.
-(That's what that www. means at the beginning of a web address.)
+Actually, the privacy and security threats are all over on the internet.

-Despite many security programs and protocols, the truth is, anything you do online is pretty much wide open to anyone who cares to invest the time to break through said security.
-Various miscreants have hacked the security firewalls at banks, the Pentagon and NASA.
-No, I don't do my banking or bill-paying online.
-I still use "snail mail."
+Despite many security programs and protocols, the truth is, anything you do online is pretty much wide open to anyone who cares to invest the time to break through any security.
+Various miscreants have hacked the security firewalls at banks, department stores, even the Pentagon and NASA.
+I don't do my banking or bill-paying online; I still use "snail mail."

 But the one type of location at which you should feel relatively safe and secure from such threats as identity theft and spying are the ones designed to let you maintain contact with people you know and are related to.

-The online site I speak of has many things to do, both useful and recreational.
+True enough, Facebook offers many things to do, both useful and recreational.
 Third-party applications abound, and all of it is free of charge to use.
 Well, you are not charged money, but the real charge is a tradeoff of your rights to privacy, and sometimes obnoxious pop-up ads in your face when you are trying to play a game.

 What have they signed away?
-For courts have ruled that typing in your name, clicking on an 'accept the terms' button is as legally valid as your signature on a piece of paper.
+Courts have ruled that typing in your name, clicking on an 'accept the terms' button is as legally valid as your signature on a piece of paper.
 You've just told them that they can do whatever they want with your information!